Edward Ord: Early life and career

 Later, Los Angeles officials needed to have a survey of the public lands in order to sell them, and Ord was hired as the surveyor.
 He chose William Rich Hutton as his assistant, and together the two mapped Los Angeles in July and August 1849.
-Thanks to the efforts of these two men, historians have a fairly good view of what the Pueblo de Los Angeles looked like at the middle of the 19th century.
+Thanks to the efforts of these two men, historians have a fairly good view of what the Pueblo de Los Angeles looked like in the middle of the 19th century.
 Lieutenant Ord surveyed the pueblo and his assistant Hutton sketched many scenes of the pueblo and drew the first map from Ord's survey.
 The Los Angeles City Archives has the original map produced by Hutton from Ord's survey.
 Ord was paid $3000 for his work on this survey.
 La Reina De Los Angeles, published in 1929, states that Ord was offered 160 acres of public land and 10 building sites all in the present downtown business district but accepted the $3000 instead.

+Ord was promoted to captain in 1850 while serving in the Pacific Northwest.
+The War Department transferred him in December 1852 to the U.S. Coast Survey, which sent him to California to work on the geodetic survey of Southern California's coast and Channel Islands (California).
+Ord's efforts improved navigation safety as the gold rush increased both ship traffic and accidents.
+While assigned to Coast Survey duty, Ord divided his time between San Francisco and Los Angeles and continued to hire on as a land surveyor.
+In the latter role, he completed a 1854-55 survey near San Pedro that would subdivide the future town of Wilmington from the Dóminguez family's Rancho San Pedro.
+The same work claimed navigable waters of the adjacent estuary as federal public domain.
+Both results would become a foundation for development of the Port of Los Angeles in the early twentieth century.
+Ord transferred back to the Army in 1855.
+He then served in the Pacific Northwest, in campaigns against Native Americans, at Benicia Barracks, and Fort Monroe, Virginia before returning to California.

+In 1859, while attending artillery school at Fort Monroe, Ord was summoned by Secretary of War John B. Floyd to quell John Brown's raid on the Harpers Ferry Federal arsenal.
+However, Col. Robert E. Lee reached Harpers Ferry first, and Colonel Lee telegraphed to Captain Ord that the situation was under control and Ord and his men would not be needed at Harpers Ferry.
+However, Ord's unit later arrived to keep order ahead of Brown's execution.
+Ord penned a letter to his wife on December 2, 1859, from the arsenal, describing the day and a hilltop climb with Colonel Lee.